antiproton/lightsquare/README.md

 ------------

 Run `r.js -o rjs-optimise.js` to build a completely separate source tree with compressed JavaScript.

-Copy index.html to the new source tree and point the Apache vhost for the production URL to it.
+Note - the r.js options file `r.js-optimise.js` contains hard-coded paths so you'll want to change these to match your system.